aibasel/machetli/docs/usage.rst

 * a search script that tells Machetli how to explore the space of instance modifications.

+After installation, you can simply call ``machetli`` in a shell.
+Doing so starts an interactive dialogue in which Machetli asks some questions about what you would like to do.
+In the end, it automatically generates evaluator and search scripts for your use case, which you can then immediately run to simplify your problem.
+While it is convenient, this dialogue is limited to our most common use cases and you may need more elaborate evaluator and search scripts.
+In this case, you can either adapt the generated files or write your own following the guidelines below.

 .. _usage-evaluator:

 Writing an evaluator script